deep-security/aws-security-hub/README.md

 - read access to the target Amazon SNS topic that Deep Security is sending events to
 - write access to the AWS Security Hub API, specifically the ImportFindings function calls

+### Configuring AWS IAM Permissions

+Deep Security allows you to setup multiple AWS accounts under one installation.
+This means that events information from multiple AWS accounts may be flowing to one centralized AWS Security Hub.

+This is typically the desired result.

+**But** in order to prevent spoofing of findings, AWS Security Hub restricts source accounts.
+By default, you cannot send events from account B to the AWS Security Hub in account A.

+In order to enable this functionality, the integration supports assuming an IAM role in account B when called from account A.

+That creates a workflow of;

+- account A hosts the integration function for AWS Lambda
+- account A's function receives an event flagged as account B
+- the integration function assumes a role in account B
+- the integration function then sends the event as a finding from account B to the AWS Security Hub in account A

+In order to simplify the creation of this role, we've provided an Amazon CloudFormation template in the repo.
+This template should be run in account B with the parameter of *TargetHubAccountId* set to account A.

 ## Findings